FESTUNG: A MATLAB / GNU Octave toolbox for the discontinuous Galerkin method. Part II: Advection operator and slope limiting: Discretization

 Let $0= t^1<t^2<\ldots< t_\mathrm{end}$ be a~not necessarily equidistant decomposition of the time interval~$J$ and let $\Delta t^n \coloneqq t^{n+1} -t^n$ denote the time step size.
 The update scheme of the $s$-step Runge--Kutta method is given by

 where we abbreviated~$\vec{C}^n\coloneqq \vec{C}(t^n)$ and $\vec{S}^{n + \delta_i}\coloneqq \vec{S}(\vec{C}^{(i-1)}, t^n + \delta_i \Delta t^n)$ with coefficients

-When possible, we choose the order of the time-discretization to be~$p+1$, with~$p$ being the spatial approximation order, in order to avoid the temporal discretization error dominating the spatial one.
-Unfortunately, no optimal SSP~Runge--Kutta methods higher than order three are known~\cite{GottliebShu2001}, which is why we restrict ourselves to orders one to three for the time discretization.
+When possible, we choose the order of the time-discretization to be~$p+1$, with~$p$ being the spatial approximation order, in order to avoid the temporal discretization error dominating the spatial one. { The chosen SSP~Runge--Kutta methods are optimal in the sense that they achieve $p$-th order with $p$ stages.} Unfortunately, no optimal SSP~Runge--Kutta methods higher than order three are known~\cite{GottliebShu2001} {(there exist, however, non-optimal higher order schemes)}, which is why we restrict ourselves to orders one to three for the time discretization.